 This is especially difficult when they do not even know what is going to happen in their organization in a few months’ time.

-Leaders have to remember to communicate and over-communicate because your team members need to be clear and assured that there is a game plan that the company is following.
-This breeds confidence within employees.
+Leaders have to remember to communicate and over-communicate because their team members need to be clear and assured that there is a game plan that the company is following.
+This breeds confidence in employees.

 3. Be honest and transparent.